rukayaafrin/employee_management_service/README.md

 A simple console application to perform CRUD in python

 To do:
-1. add_employee.py
-    - ensure id is unique
-    - do not allow null value
-2. delete_employee.py
+1. delete_employee.py
     - error handling for input value
-3. update_employee.py
+2. update_employee.py
     - error handling for all user inputs
+3. Refactor to OOP